 I was taking guests snowshoeing up the little valley towards the Avalanche Chute, and all (by now) 4 dogs were with us.
 Tumble, with Leo on her heels, took the lead as usual with Ruff and (then) little Molly staying with the people.
 I had seen the fresh wolf track . . . and ignored it.
 Only a few minutes away from the cabins, I hear Tumble’s “There’s a dangerous animal here” BARK-BARK-BARK and stopped a moment to listen.
 She’s moving it, I hear . . . then a yelp like Tumble just stepped on a sharp stick . . . then she cried.
 And I was running – in big snowshoes in deep snow, with Molly tangled, trying to hide, between my legs.
 Ruff, bellied out in snow with his crippled hips, was trying to reach his sister, too.
 We were too slow.
 The pack leader posed on a small rise, making sure I saw him gazing at me with those steely yellow eyes.
 Tumble was gone from the ambush site, and we spent the next hour calling her, trying to find her.
 Losing tracks, we headed back to the cabins.
 Tumble had almost made it home, played out on the trail within eyesight of the cook house.

-I scooped her up, loaded her amongst hastily piled blankets into the truck she hated, yelled brief, disjointed instructions on how to fend for themselves to my poor guests, and put the pedal to the metal to the nearest vet.
+I scooped her up, loaded her amongst hastily piled blankets into the truck she hated, yelled brief, disjointed instructions on how to fend for themselves to my poor guests, found my dog insurance documents and put the pedal to the metal to the nearest vet.
 Hinton was closest, but the vet there refused to come in on a weekend for an emergency, so I made the 2-hour drive to Edson . . . in 1-1/2 hours.

 Tumble would spend the next 5 days in ICU with tireless attention by the Edson vets and staff If she survived the first 3 days, with her extensive internal injuries, there was hope she may recover and the vets could operate on day 10 to repair the punctured lung.